krioyo/memoryDelft/README.md

 # memoryDelft
 A web memory game implementation

-navigate to memoryDelft folder and then put in the following commands: npm install, npm install, npm start.
+navigate to memoryDelft folder and then rum the following commands: npm install, npm install, npm start.